Orthopedic surgeon Dr. Mark Galland talks about causes of shoulder pain in the absence of other symptoms.

 The lungs sit beneath the shoulder nerves.
 If the tumor is pressing on one of these nerves, pain can result.

-But realize that this is very rare, especially if it’s not accompanied by other symptoms such as persistent cough, shortness of breath, undue fatigue or unexplained weight loss.
+But you must realize that this is very rare, especially if it’s not accompanied by other symptoms such as persistent cough, shortness of breath, undue fatigue or unexplained weight loss.

 Dr. Galland has authored many book chapters and papers in sports medicine.
 His advice and consultation have been sought by world-class athletes in track and field and Major League Baseball.